djordje200179/ExtendedLibrary/streams/README.md

 ## Limitations
-Due to lack of generic methods in Go, some methods (like `Map` and `Reduce`) are currently functions that accept the stream as first argument.
+Due to lack of generic methods in Go, some methods (like `Map` and `Reduce`) currently only support returning same type like stream values are.

-Hopefully in future versions of Go there will be generic methods, and this package will be updated to fix these issues.
+If your transformations return some other type, then you should consider functions with the same name that accept the stream as the first argument.

 ```go
 //Instead of